Keerthykarthik/youtube-data-harvesting/README.md

     3.Ability to collect data for up to 10 different YouTube channels and store them in the data lake by clicking a button.
     4.Provide Option to select a channel name and migrate its data from the data lake to a SQL database as tables.
     5.Ability to search and retrieve data from the SQL database using different search options, including joining tables to get channel details.
+To accomplish this, several packages are utilized:
+    Google apiclient.discovery: This package allows interaction with the YouTube Data API, enabling the retrieval of video-related data.

+    Streamlit: Streamlit is employed as the web application framework for this project.
+It provides an intuitive and user-friendly interface for easy interaction with the application.

+    psycopg2: This package is utilized to establish a connection and perform operations on a PostgreSQL database.
+It facilitates the migration of data from MongoDB to PostgreSQL for subsequent analysis.

+    pandas: The pandas package is used for data manipulation and analysis.
+It aids in organizing and structuring the collected data in a convenient format.

+    pymongo: This package is employed to interact with MongoDB, a NoSQL database.
+It enables the storage of unstructured data extracted from YouTube.

 Approach of this project:
     I used VS code platform for python code in virtual environments in that I want to installed some packages like google-api-python-client,pymongo,psycopg2(postgresql),pandas and streamlit for building this application.